Forex is not the main agenda of the G7, and the yen is watching with a high degree of tension-Finance Minister Suzuki-Bloomberg

 Regarding the recent sharp depreciation of the yen, he explained, “We will keep an eye on market trends with a high degree of tension.”
 Although there is no mention of foreign exchange in this statement, he said he has maintained the G7’s thinking.

 The Bank of Japan’s governor, Haruhiko Kuroda, said, “It is desirable for the exchange rate to remain stable, reflecting economic and financial fundamentals.”
-Excessive fluctuations in the short term increase uncertainty about the future. , Concerned that it will be difficult to formulate a company’s business plan.
+Excessive fluctuations in the short term increase uncertainty regarding the future. , Concerned that it will be difficult to formulate a company’s business plan.
 He expressed his intention as the Bank of Japan to keep an eye on the impact of foreign exchange on the economy and prices.

 Suzuki Finance Minister (April 20)